 This 8-day cruise aboard Safari Quest gives an in-depth exploration of Alaska.
 Snug-in your kayak, visit the remote bays off of Icy Strait or join the team on a skiff to watch sea lions play.
 Have your binoculars ready, and look for puffins, Guillemots, gulls, snoozing sea lions, bears, mountain goats, orca and humpback whales in Glacier Bay National Park, Frederick Sound and Chatham Strait.
-Aside from all these exciting activities, you will also have a time to reflect and enjoy the amazing view of Alaska glaciers.
+Aside from all these exciting activities, you also have a time to reflect and enjoy the amazing view of Alaska glaciers.

 Highlights